You can communicate with me in Czech, Dutch, English, French, German,

 in the Proceedings of

-the MRS Fall Meeting 2001 - BB symposium.
+the MRS Fall Meeting 2001 - vol. 708, BB symposium.
 A more complete version

 can be found in my article